 Most of the large-scale sculptures take around 15,000-20,000 pieces and 2-4 weeks to make.
 Sawaya painstakingly builds his creations brick by brick, using the same exact LEGO pieces you can buy in stores.
 His precise, careful treatment of the famous toys brings them into a new realm previously unexplored by other artists.
 It’s no wonder CNN rated The Art of the Brick as one of the world’s “Must-See Exhibitions!”

-The Art of the Brick has just opened its doors at 1 Grant Ave, a gorgeous Pantheon-inspired building near Union Square.
-It’s an official SF landmark complete with a large concrete dome and magnificent bronze doors – an appropriate exhibition space for a collection as magnificent as this one!
+Find The Art of the Brick at 1 Grant Ave, a gorgeous Pantheon-inspired building near Union Square.
+It’s an official SF landmark complete with a large concrete dome and magnificent bronze doors – an appropriate exhibition space for a collection as magnificent as this one.